insure logo

 Key Takeaways

+Storage unit insurance covers the belongings inside your storage unit.
 When you rent or lease a storage unit, it is important to ensure that your belongings are protected.
-Storage unit insurance covers the belongings inside your storage unit from covered perils and damages, such as theft, water, fire, and smoke.

 It is likely that you already have coverage if you have homeowners insurance or renters insurance.
-However, it is possible to buy a standalone policy if you do not already have coverage yourself.
+However, it is possible to buy a standalone policy if you do not already have coverage.

-Home insurance offers multi-faceted coverage for your storage unit, protecting your belongings from fire, lightning, and vandalism.
+Home insurance includes personal property coverage that protects your belongings no matter where they are.
 Many policies include language that provides protection for property stored off-premises and outside of the home and a storage unit usually qualifies.

 Coverage limits on off-premises contents

-Your policy may cover theft for belongings kept in your home, but coverage for storage unit theft may not be included.
-If you do not have built-in coverage through your home insurance, many storage units will give you the option to purchase additional coverage that includes your storage unit.
+Home insurance covers personal property for a specific list of perils, but may not cover every possible type of damage.
+To expand coverage, many storage units will give you the option to purchase coverage for your storage unit.
 It may be a facility requirement before you are allowed to move your belongings into the unit.
 Coverage is typically provided either in-house or through a third party, but review the agreement carefully as coverage limits and restrictions will likely apply.

 Special limitations for high-value items

-High-value items should always be kept in the home whenever possible to best guarantee their safe-keeping, as control is relinquished when you take them to a storage unit.
+High-value items should always be kept in the home whenever possible to keep them safe.
 However, if you do decide to store them off-site, it is important to know that high-value items, such as jewelry, antiques, collectibles and art, may all require additional coverage beyond what the standard policy provides.
 A personal property endorsement offers a solution by providing the extra coverage you need for these more expensive items.

 How much is storage insurance?